Adrian-Amoddio/temperature-mapping-automation/README.md

 # Usage

-The tool is modular.
-The different functions handle:
+The different functions in the tool are used for:

 - Starting and stopping iButton data loggers from recording via GUI automation
 - Converting .dta files to .csv files